The Jobs Market and Dutch Tolerance

 All Dutch people, speak Dutch with an accent.
 What this means, in fact, is that they speak Dutch with the wrong accent, or better said, without an aardappel in keel/potato in the throat, which is the posh method of speaking Dutch.
 Many HR people are graduates of the same hotel schools.
 They’ve been in sororities together, where membership often depends on having blonde hair and being whiter than the teeth of Tom Cruise.

-They have built up a nice little network, of irritating, “I’m going to speak as if I’m from Het Gooi, when in fact I grew up in a slum in the Schliderswijk” (a rough neighborhood in the Hague)
+They have built up a nice little network, of irritating, “I’m going to speak as if I’m from Het Gooi, when in fact I grew up in a slum in the Schliderswijk” (a rough neighbourhood in the Hague)

 HR folks are not in the least bit intolerant, even if every time a CV arrives with a foreign sounding name, they file it in the wastebasket, as they just don’t believe that such a person will fit in.
 Or better said, “we just don’t think that you are the rrrrrrrrrrright fit for our company.”